wailashi/burnlight/README.md

 of the GPIO pins on a Raspberry Pi.

 ## Features
-- Can run multiple schedules each with one or more outputs.
+- Run custom schedules controlling one or more GPIO pins.
 - Web API for remote management and monitoring.
 - Paired input and output for feedback on controlled systems.